run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/processes/overview.md

 Agile is the new normal.
 Adapting quickly is almost obligatory.

-CITSmart ESP is designed to move departments and people in an agile concept, without forgetting the human factor, towards the goals established by each organization.
+CITSmart Platform is designed to move departments and people in an agile concept, without forgetting the human factor, towards the goals established by each organization.
 We believe that more than speed, the important thing is to have consistency in movement.